 Used correctly, exposure lock saves time and headaches

-The exposure lock function on your camera does exactly what it says.
-It will take an exposure reading at any point and lock it into your cameras memory once you hit the "exposure lock button".
-Normally the reading stays locked for a period of around 10 - 15 seconds before re-setting itself.
-This should be enough time for you to re-compose and take the shot.
+The AE-L (* on Canon cameras) exposure lock function on your camera does exactly what it says.
+It will take an exposure reading at any point and lock it into your cameras memory once you hit the "exposure lock button (number 5)".
+The reading will stay locked for a period of around 10 - 15 seconds before re-setting itself.
+This should be enough time for you to re-compose and shoot.

 This feature is actually one of the most used buttons on any of my cameras.
 There are times when I just don’t have the time to mess about with:

 However, I still need to know I have the right exposure there and then.